 Cox Family Process Speaker Series

-The Center for Humanities & the Arts (CHA) hosts the event series Cox Family Process Speaker Series.
+The Center for Humanities & the Arts (CHA) hosts the Cox Family Process Speaker event series.

-Beginning in 2021, the Cox Family Process Speaker Series offers annual programming that brings renowned artists and scholars to Boulder each spring.
-The invited guest speaker will discuss their work that made them famous in their fields.
-The CHA graciously thanks the Cox Family Visiting Professor Fund, which includes Dr. Jeffrey Cox, the inaugural director of the CHA, for making this series possible through their generous donation.
+The Cox Family Process Speaker Series invites scholars renowned for specific works to share the origins, reception, and impact of their projects.
+Since 2021, the series has offered annual programming, bringing distinguished artists and scholars to Boulder each Spring.
+The invited speaker will discuss the work that helped establish their reputation in their field.
+The CHA extends its gratitude to the Cox Family Visiting Professor Fund, including Dr. Jeffrey Cox, the inaugural director of the CHA, for making this series possible through their generous donation.

 2024: Gabrielle Calvocoressi and "Rocket Fantastic"